 Alcohol Industry

-However, if an employee of an alcohol manufacturer wishes to support and donate to GFCNI through personal efforts and due to personal circumstances, this is acceptable to the Trustees.
-The Trustees believe that many individuals who have experienced the heartache of losing a baby wish to support a charity in memory of their child and to help prevent similar experiences for others.
-Refusing such personal donations solely based on the donor’s employer would constitute unacceptable discrimination.
+However, if an individual employee of an alcohol manufacturing company wishes to support GFCNI through a personal donation, GFCNI will accept such contributions.
+The GFCNI Boards recognize that individuals who have experienced the loss of a child or whose child had a difficult start in life may wish to give in memory of their baby or to help prevent similar experiences for others.
+Refusing such donations solely based on a donor’s place of employment would be considered discriminatory.

-This policy does not apply to companies such as supermarkets that stock a wide range of products and are not primarily reliant on alcohol sales.
+This policy does not apply to multi-product retailers such as supermarkets, whose business activities are not primarily focused on the sale of alcohol.

 Tobacco Industry